Demindiro/Lemmings/Doc/scheduling.md

 Threads with a higher priority *always* run first.

-If no tasks are queued, the idle task will run by default.
+If no threads are queued, the idle thread will run by default.
-This task's priority is always lower than the provided priorities.
+This thread's priority is always lower than the provided priorities.